GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (177) .md

 **At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range is increased by 2 yards.

 **Critical Failure**: The spirit conjured is quite upset with you.
 It grapples you for a number of rounds equal to the spell's tier.
 You cannot fight against this.
 During the primary action phase while you are grappled, it inflicts a biting attack against you.
 During the secondary phase, you incur 1d2-1 points of spell sickness.
 You are prone during this time.

+#### Wicked Ray

+**Minimum Tier**: 1

+**Casting Time**: 2 actions

+**Range**: 30 yards

+**Effect**: Choose an exotic damage type.
+The ray inflicts an attack of the selected type, but instead inflicts an instance of Archeblight rather than wounding.
+It still inflicts the traditional effect of a critical hit.

+**At Higher Tiers**: Each tier beyond minimum allows the caster to either increase the range by 5 yards or grant the attack a +2 bonus for the purpose of inflicting a critical hit.

+**Critical Failure**: You are assaulted by the forces of the spell instead, but first suffer a traditional attack of the selected damage type.

 #### Wild Orb